Osorno has successfully used chlorine dioxide disinfection technology to treat water distribution systems in hospitals.

-Osorno disinfected the distribution system of the newly built South Health Campus in 2012.
-Chlorine dioxide disinfection was applied to all water distribution and circulation systems of the hospital, including potable water, hot water, and toilet flush water.
-The chlorine dioxide application performance was confirmed by third party bacterial testing.
+In 2012, Osorno disinfected the distribution system of the newly-built South Health Campus.
+Chlorine dioxide disinfection was applied to all water distribution systems, including potable water, hot water, and toilet flush water.
+The efficiency of chlorine dioxide at the hospital was confirmed by third-party bacterial testing.

-Chlorine dioxide is sufficiently stable in hot water systems to prevent the development of Legionella bacteria, which was a concern of the medical authorities in this project.
+Chlorine dioxide is sufficiently stable in hot water systems to prevent the development of Legionella bacteria, which was a main concern of medical authorities during this project.